afrind/draft-rush/draft-kpugin-rush.md

 QUIC stream, choses starting frame ID and sends `Connect` frame
 {{connect-frame}} over that stream.
 This stream is called the Connect Stream.

-Client sends `mode of operation` setting in `Connect` frame payload, format of the payload is `TBD`.
+The client sends `mode of operation` setting in `Connect` frame payload, format of the payload is `TBD`.

 One connection SHOULD only be used to send one video.